 The map on the brochure gives a top-down view, which can be a little confusing since the fortress is a multi-level structure.
 So, number 2 and 5 are which are next to each other, are on different floors.
-Here we’re standing next to #5, the bathhouse and enjoying the view:
+Here we are standing next to #5, the bathhouse and enjoying the view.

-At this point, if look back then you’ll see the following building:
+At this point, if look back then you will see the following building: